pybites/pybites.github.io-source/content/python-tips-carbon-selenium.md

 		trs = soup.findAll("tr")

 Next let's use return data structure.
-At first I used a `list` but later wanted to index by tip ID, so a `dict` turned out to be more appropriate:
+At first I used a `list` but later I wanted to index by tip ID, so a `dict` turned out to be more appropriate:

 		tips = {}